seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 How now! which of your hips has the most profound sciatica?

 **MISTRESS OVERDONE**
-Well, well; there’s one yonder arrested and carried
+Well, well; there's one yonder arrested and carried
 to prison was worth five thousand of you all.

 **Second Gentleman**
-Who’s that, I pray thee?
+Who's that, I pray thee?

 **MISTRESS OVERDONE**
-Marry, sir, that’s Claudio, Signior Claudio.
+Marry, sir, that's Claudio, Signior Claudio.

 **First Gentleman**
-Claudio to prison? ’tis not so.
+Claudio to prison? 'tis not so.

 **MISTRESS OVERDONE**
-Nay, but I know ’tis so: I saw him arrested, saw
+Nay, but I know 'tis so: I saw him arrested, saw
 him carried away; and, which is more, within these
 three days his head to be chopped off.